Server-Side API Overview for ASP.NET MVC Dashboard

 - 2 minutes to read

-The Web Forms control comprises client and server parts:
+The Web Dashboard consists of client and server parts:

-You should configure the Web Dashboard on the server side before the first use: prepare a dashboard storage, register predefined data sources, add dashboard parameters, etc. Each platform (Web Forms, MVC, .NET Core) has a different approach to utilizing a server-side API.
-For ASPxDashboard, you can choose between two approaches to set up a server-side backend:
+The Web Dashboard requires configuring various server-side options before first use.
+These include preparing a dashboard storage, registering predefined data sources, etc. Each platform (Web Forms, MVC, .NET Core) has a different approach to utilizing a server-side API.

 If you use the ASP.NET MVC Dashboard extension, select one of the following approaches:

 - The ASP.NET MVC Dashboard uses an API exposed by the DashboardConfigurator class.
 In this case, the DashboardConfigurator.Default object provides access to shared server-side settings (data source settings, data connections, etc.).